7 Tips for Creating New Lettering Styles. My top tips for drawing original letters to create new, complete alphabets and fonts!

 No. 7: Repeat No. 6 AS NEEDED.

-I usually Revise and Refine three or more times when I create a new lettering style.
+I usually revise and refine it three or more times when creating a new lettering style.
 When I’m happy with my final sketch, I make one final version of the lettering style with clean lines and connections.

 Friendly Reminder